|Process Servers for New York City: |

 Contrary to widely held popular beliefs wrongly promoted by newspapers, film and television, service of process must not be effected by using

-tricks (E.g. : Disguise yourself as a nun and serve the evasive priest who is hiding in church or announce yourself as the pizza delivery guy in
+tricks (E.g. : Disguising yourself as a nun and serving the evasive priest who is hiding in church or announcing yourself as the pizza delivery guy

-order to get the defendant to open the entrance door of her home) and process servers do not need to get the recipients' signatures in order
+in order to get the defendant to open the entrance door of his home).
+Additionally, process servers do not need to get the served defendants'

 Process Serving Methods Used in New York State: